ShinKage/idris2-nvim/README.md

   client = {
     hover = {
-      use_split = false, -- Persistent split instead of popups for hover },
+      use_split = false, -- Persistent split instead of popups for hover with_history = false, -- Show history of hovers instead of only last },
   },
   server = {}, -- Options passed to lspconfig idris2 configuration